franos-cm/dilithium-comparison/README.md

 For reasons that will become apparent later, we have decided to call the implementation in [2] "LowRes" (*Low Resource Usage*), and the implementation in [3] "HighPerf" (*High Performance*), in order to differentiate them.
 We also refer to the three main Dilithium operations as `KEYGEN`, `SIGN`, and `VERIFY`.

+>**⚠️**  **Warning**
+>
-**Surprisingly, both designs originally had bugs which either produced incorrect output values, or limited their practical usability in real-world scenarios.** Notably, in the case of HighPerf, a small but critical bug related to the NTT module was discovered and detailed in [5] (Section 3.B.1).
+>**Surprisingly, both designs originally have bugs which either produce incorrect output values, or limit their practical usability in real-world scenarios.** Notably, in the case of HighPerf, a small but critical bug related to the NTT module was discovered and detailed in [5] (Section 3.B.1.).
 Although relatively easy to fix, the time-constrained nature of this project means that **the original module has (so far) been left unchanged**, since the bug is not expected to impact either latency or resource usage significantly.

-> ℹ️ **Note:**
+> ℹ️ **Note**
+>
-> It should be noted that there is also a third hardware-accelerated implementation of Dilithium in *Optimized Hardware-Software Co-Design for Kyber and Dilithium on RISC-V SoC FPGA* [4].
+> There is also a third hardware-accelerated implementation of Dilithium in *Optimized Hardware-Software Co-Design for Kyber and Dilithium on RISC-V SoC FPGA* [4].
 >
 > However, this alternative follows a hybrid hardware-software approach, in which only some operations are accelerated in hardware, and the others are performed by four ARM hard cores.
 >